chocomeowy/chocomeowy/README.md

 - 👋 Hi, I’m @chocomeowy
 - 👀 I’m interested in Web development, App development, Machine Learning and other tech that help create a better world.
 - 🌱 I’m currently using Python, Machine Learning, Javascript, ReactJS, NextJS, React Native, MERN stack, Vue, AstroJS, FastApi, Flask, django, Quasar and SPA, PWA.
-- 🍮 Current free tier stack NextJS, MongoDB, vercel.
+- 🍮 Current tech tier stack NextJS, MongoDB, vercel.
+It's all free!
 Learning TypeScript and Tailwind.
 - 💞️ I’m looking to collaborate on developments or new ideas or new tech.
 - 📫 You can reach me here. yongfahjin@hotmail.com
 - 🤗 A few of my deployed projects here. https://linktr.ee/yongfahjin